ozohad/thermal-control/README.md

 All the sensors and statuses are exposed through the sysfs interface for the user space application access.

-Thermal tables for the minimum FAN setting per system time.
-It contains entries with ambient temperature threshold values and relevant minimum speed setting.
+Thermal tables for the minimum FAN setting per are defined per system type and contains entries with ambient temperature threshold values and relevant minimum speed setting.
 All Mellanox system are equipped with two ambient sensors: port side ambient sensor and FAN side ambient sensor.
 FAN direction can be read from FAN EEPROM data, in case FAN is equipped with EEPROM device,